eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 1. `eksctl generate profile`

-So for more complex use cases, you will want to run these steps separately and on your own and adjust flags and options as necessary.
+So for more complex use cases, you will want to run these steps separately on your own and adjust flags and options as necessary.
 The first command installs Flux and links it to a Git repo that you provide.
 The second generates the manifest files from the GitOps Quick Start profile locally, so that you can edit them before pushing to your Git repo.